Program Outcomes and Learning Objectives

 Program Educational Objectives for Mechanical Engineering:

-- Met the educational requirements to pursue registration as a professional engineer in the State of Georgia and other states
+- Meet the educational requirements to pursue registration as a professional engineer in the State of Georgia and other states in the nation.

-- Demonstrated success and/or leadership in their engineering positions.
+- Demonstrate success and/or leadership in their engineering positions.

-- Pursue further education in mechanical and other professional fields.
+- Be prepared to pursue graduate education in mechanical and other professional fields.